GoogleCloudPlatform/professional-services/tools/ipam-autopilot/README.md

 The provider uses application default credentials to authenticate against the backend.

 ## IPAM Autopilot Backend
 The [infrastructure](./infrastructure) folder contains a sample Terraform setup with which the IPAM Autopilot backend can be deployed to CloudRun.
-It provisions a CloudSQL instance as well.
-The container is also build as part of this setup.
+The required APIs are created during the deployment.
+The deployment instructions also provision a small CloudSQL instance as well.
+The container is build as part of the deployment.
+The `Dockerfile`containing the build instructions is at the top level, since the container needs files that are generated during the infrastructure deployment.

 The following GCP services are used as part of the deployment, and might cause cost:
   * [Cloud Run](https://cloud.google.com/run)